Florida Home Insurance

 Roof repairs and damage

-On average, roof repairs can cost homeowners around $884.
+The average cost of roof repairs for homeowners is around $884.
 However, this cost can rise drastically depending on the type of roof repairs and damages, going over $2,000.
 An entire roof replacement cost can go into the tens of thousands of dollars and can also be a time-consuming process.

 How does roof failure and damage happen?